Angelman syndrome: Prognosis

 The severity of the symptoms associated with Angelman syndrome varies significantly across the population of those affected.
 Some speech and a greater degree of self-care are possible among the least profoundly affected.
 Walking and the use of simple sign language may be beyond the reach of the more profoundly affected.
 Early and continued participation in physical, occupational (related to the development of fine-motor control skills), and communication (speech) therapies are believed to significantly improve the prognosis (in the areas of cognition and communication) of individuals affected by AS.
 Further, the specific genetic mechanism underlying the condition is thought to correlate to the general prognosis of the affected person.
 On one end of the spectrum, a mutation to the UBE3A gene is thought to correlate to the least affected, whereas larger deletions on chromosome 15 are thought to correspond to the most affected.

 The clinical features of Angelman syndrome alter with age.
 As adulthood approaches, hyperactivity and poor sleep patterns improve.
 The seizures decrease in frequency and often cease altogether, and the EEG abnormalities are less obvious.
 Medication is typically advisable to those with seizure disorders.
 Often overlooked is the contribution of the poor sleep patterns to the frequency and/or severity of the seizures.
 Medication may be worthwhile to help deal with this issue and improve the prognosis with respect to seizures and sleep.
-Also noteworthy are the reports that the frequency and severity of seizures temporarily escalate in pubescent Angelman syndrome girls, but do not seem to affect long-term health.The facial features remain recognizable with age, but many adults with AS look remarkably youthful for their age.
+Also noteworthy are the reports that the frequency and severity of seizures temporarily escalate in pubescent Angelman syndrome girls, but do not seem to affect long-term health.
+The facial features remain recognizable with age, but many adults with AS look remarkably youthful for their age.

 Puberty and menstruation begin at around the average age.
-Sexual development is thought to be unaffected, as evidenced by a single reported case of a woman with Angelman syndrome conceiving a female child who also had Angelman syndrome.
+Sexual development is thought to be unaffected, as evidenced by a single reported case of a 15-year old child with Angelman syndrome conceiving a female infant who also had Angelman syndrome.

 The majority of those with AS achieve continence by day and some by night.
 Angelman syndrome is not a degenerative syndrome; people with AS tend to have good overall health, and thus may improve their living skills with support.

 Dressing skills are variable and usually limited to items of clothing without buttons or zippers.
 Most adults can eat with a knife or spoon and fork and can learn to perform simple household tasks.
 Particular problems which have arisen in adults are a tendency to obesity (more in females), and worsening of scoliosis if it is present.
 The affectionate nature may also persist into adult life where it can pose a problem socially, but this problem is not insurmountable.
 People with Angelman syndrome appear to have a reduced but near-normal life expectancy, dying on average 10 to 15 years earlier than the general population.